what-username7/VTFEdit-Reloaded-CHS/README.md

   - Added a Close option to both the File dropdown, and the new tool bar.
 The shortcut for this is Ctrl + Q. This will close the current file, which has a confirmation prompt so you don't close your file accidentally.
   - Changed the right-click context menu for VTFs to additionally show when clicking within the image window instead of needing to right-click on the image itself.
   - Changed the functionality of the Frame, Face, Slice, and Mipmap numeric bars to only be interactable if any of these properties have more than one to them. (in this case 0 = 1 because C++ starts at 0)
-  - Removed the Alpha flags from the flags checkbox list, as they are set on import and cannot be changed manually.
-	- Instead the alpha property has been turned into a label in the image tab with the text saying what its alpha is, for example "Eight Bit Alpha".
-  - Removed the Unused flags from the checkbox list, as they are internal to VTEX only and is not needed to be defined as a VTF flag.
   - Adjusted some VTF flag names.

   v2.0.3